socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Previews
 --------

-Nextcloud supports previews of image files, the covers of MP3 files, and text files.
+cyfrSpaces supports previews of image files, the covers of MP3 files, and text files.
 These options control enabling and disabling previews, and thumbnail size.